DemmyDemon/questgiver/README.md

 # How to add NPCs

-Since the script doesn't really *do* anything on it's own, adding NPCs directly to `questiver` is not recommended.
+Since the script doesn't really *do* anything on it's own, adding NPCs directly to `questgiver` is not recommended.

 ## Short version